We file with the following insurance plans:

-A combination of lifestyle changes and medications are usually sufficient to control most individuals who suffer from GERD.
-Medications such as rainitidine or Zantac may be used in milder cases and omeprazole or Prilosec may be required for moderate to severe cases.
+A combination of lifestyle changes and medications is usually sufficient to control most individuals who suffer from GERD.
+Medications such as Ranitidine or Zantac may be used in milder cases and Omeprazole or Prilosec may be required for moderate to severe cases.

 Complications occur when GERD is severe or long-standing.
-Constant irritation of the esophagus by stomach acid can lead to inflammation, ulcers, and bleeding.
-Over time, scarring and narrowing of the esophagus can also develop, making it difficult to swallow foods and even result in an obstruction.
+The constant irritation of the esophagus by stomach acid can lead to inflammation, ulcers, and bleeding.
+Over time, scarring and narrowing of the esophagus can also develop, making it difficult to swallow foods and even resulting in an obstruction.
 This narrowing is called a stricture.
 Some patients develop a condition called Barrett’s esophagus, which is a precancerous condition.

 Some patients with GERD may need surgery to strengthen the LES.
 This procedure is called fundoplication.
 This surgery is now usually done by laparoscopy.
 This is a newer type of minimally invasive surgery, performed with a tiny incision at the naval and a few needle points in the upper abdomen.
 The patient usually returns home 1-2 days after surgery, with few problems.
 Surgery, however, should not be considered until all medical treatments have been tried.
 Surgery is often seriously considered for an otherwise healthy patient when the disease is severe, or the patient wants to avoid the expense or regimen of long-term treatment with medications.